 Information Technology (IT) Specialist: interfaces with multiple hospital systems/applications and servers and is familiar with imaging informatics

-TRIAD® Site Server Administrator: maintains the TRIAD Site Server.
+DIR Link Administrator: Supports set up and maintenance of the DIR Link application.
 Both this role and the role of IT Specialist may be played by the same individual

 II.
-Complete the Application Process and Create a NRDR Account
+Complete the Application Process and Create an NRDR Account

 If your facility wishes to participate in DIR and doesn't currently participate in any other registries, you will need to complete the application process.
-NRDR Knowledge Base articles provide step-by-step instructions.
+The NRDR Knowledge Base article

 III.
 Get Your Team Signed Up with ACR Login